ShaQ-Technologies/last_mile_public_doc/partner.md

 `customer_hold` : Delivery on hold based on customer request

-`picked_up` : Package has been picked up by customer

 `customer_unreachable` : Delivery is on hold because customer is unreachable

 `suspected_scam` : Delivery is on hold due to suspected scam